By Bonnie L. Grant

 When to Water Container Plants

-Potted plants will tend to dry out more quickly than their in-ground counterparts.
+Potted plants tend to dry out more quickly than their in-ground counterparts.
 The small soil space and the construction of the pot mean the container stores very little moisture.
-In general, early morning or early evening is the optimal time to water your containers as this will give the plant some time to take up the water before the heat of the day kicks in but will also allow excess water on the plant to evapoate quickly so that the plant is not vulnerable to fungus.
+In general, early morning or early evening is the optimal time to water your containers, as this will give the plant some time to take up the water before the heat of the day kicks in but will also allow excess water on the plant to evaporate quickly so that the plant is not vulnerable to fungus.

 It is also obviously time to water when the soil is dry all the way to the bottom, but this may be too late for the plant.
 Look for shriveled leaves, limp stems, dropping petals and dry discolored leaves.
 You should check potted plants daily in warm, dry conditions.
 Usually when the first inch or so of soil is dry, it’s a good indication that watering is needed.

-In summer, watering outdoor potted plants is necessary daily (and even twice a day) for most species, especially when temperatures reach over 85 degrees F.
+In summer, watering outdoor potted plants is necessary daily (and even twice a day) for most species, especially when temperatures reach over 85 degrees F. (29 C.).

 How Often to Water Potted Plants